Participation in the activities of EU institutions

 The Bank of Lithuania is part of the European System of Financial Supervision (ESFS).
 The ESFS consists of the European Systemic Risk Board (ESRB), responsible for the macroprudential oversight of the EU financial system, and three European Supervisory Authorities, responsible for micro-prudential oversight at EU level.

-The ESRB is responsible for macroprudential oversight of the EU financial systems and the prevention and mitigation of systemic risk.
+The ESRB is responsible for the macroprudential oversight of the EU financial systems and the prevention and mitigation of systemic risk.
 The General Board is the ESRB’s main decision-making body and consists of the following members with voting rights: the President and the Vice-President of the ECB, the governors of the national central banks of the EU Member States, one member of the European Commission, Chairpersons of European Supervisory Authorities, as well as Chairs of the Advisory Technical Committee and the Advisory Scientific Committee.
 Representatives of national supervisory authorities and the President of the Economic and Financial Committee also participate in the activities of the General Board, although without voting rights.

 The Bank of Lithuania and the European Systemic Risk Board.
 The Chair of the Board of the Bank of Lithuania is a member of the ESRB’s General Board and has a voting right.
 As a rule, the General Board meets four times a year.